 The Arkansas Court system consists of one Supreme Court with one Chief Justice and six Associate Justices.
 The next level is the Court of Appeals with one Chief Judge and 11 other judges.
-The Supreme Court and Court of Appeals are federal-level courts.
+The Arkansas Supreme Court and Court of Appeals are federal-level courts.
 The state-level courts include Circuit Courts, split into five divisions to handle separate legal issues such as criminal matters, civil disputes, domestic relations, probate, and juvenile cases.
-The final level is District Courts, and Arkansas splits those into State and Local District Courts.
+The final level is District Courts, and the state splits those into State and Local Districts.

-There are a total of 28 circuits and 121 Circuit Court judges.
+There are a total of 28 circuits and 121 Circuit judges.
 There are 37 State District Courts with 54 judges in 166 different departments.
-Arkansas has 35 Local District Courts with 37 judges and 73 departments.
-Supreme and Appeal Court judges have terms of 8 years, Circuit Court judges are elected to 6-year terms and District Court judges are in position for four years.
+AR has 35 Local Districts with 37 judges and 73 departments.
+Supreme and Appeal Court judges have terms of 8 years, Circuit judges are elected to 6-year terms and District judges are in position for four years.

-The Arkansas Clerk’s Office of the Court handles all filings for both the Supreme Court and Court of Appeals for civil and criminal cases.
-Arkansas offers both e-filing and in-person options for the public for cases assigned to either Circuit or District Courts.
-Arkansas uses the Contexte Case Management System for its e-filing vendor and has named their system eFlex.
+The Arkansas Clerk’s Office of the Court handles all filings for both the Supreme Court and Appeals Court for civil cases and criminal cases.
+The state offers both e-filing and in-person options for the public for cases assigned to either Circuit or District dockets.
+AR uses the Contexte Case Management System for its e-filing vendor and has named their system eFlex.
 Users must register for an account and pay a $100 fee before using eFlex.
 Not all courts throughout the state participate in the e-filing program.
-There are detailed instructions on how to use the system on the Arkansas court website.
+There are detailed instructions on how to use the system on the state's court website.

-Use the Infotracer tool to search quickly and easily for Arkansas court records in the three major counties of Pulaski, Benton, and Washington County or the entire state!
-The Arkansas Freedom of Information Act, Ark.
-Code Ann. §25-19-101 et seq. including §25-19-106 allows individuals the right to access Arkansas criminal records, Arkansas civil records, and court cases from all different types of courts.
+Use the Infotracer tool to search quickly and easily for state records in the three major counties of Pulaski, Benton, and Washington County or the entire state!
+The Freedom of Information Act, Ark.
+Code Ann. §25-19-101 et seq. including §25-19-106 allows individuals the right to access criminal records, civil records, and court cases from all different types of courts.

-The general public can search for all Arkansas public court records without a reason or authorization.
-The state of Arkansas allows court records searches from district courts, circuit courts, domestic relations court, civil court, and criminal court.
+The general public can search for all public records without a reason or authorization from all counties including Poinsett County, Pulaski County, Garland County, White County, and Faulkner County.
+The state allows docket searches from the following courts: district, circuit, domestic relations court, civil court, and criminal court.
 Some files will be court-ordered sealed, but most are online and open to the public.
 Find marriages, divorces, bankruptcies, and more!

-Using Infotracer and an Arkansas state court records name search, you can gain free access to thousands of Arkansas court records from traffic court, and family court, instantly.
+Using Infotracer and a state public records name search, you can gain free access to thousands of records from traffic court, and family court, instantly.